 As a counter point, buyers in jurisdictions with heavy disclosure requirements can rely too much on what the seller says/does not say and fall victim to a seller simply not being aware of a defect that a buyer could have discovered through due diligence.

 What do you think?
 Are you happy with the current system or would you like to see Virginia get rid of Caveat Emptor and place more duty on the seller to disclose material defects?

 If you’d like to discuss buying, selling, investing, or renting, don’t hesitate to reach out to me at [email protected].

-If you’d like a question answered in my weekly column or to set-up an in-person meeting to discuss local Real Estate, please send an email to [email protected].
-To read any of my older posts, visit the blog section of my website at www.EliResidential.com.
+If you’d like a question answered in my weekly column or to discuss buying, selling, renting, or investing, please send an email to [email protected].
+To read any of my older posts, visit the blog section of my website at EliResidential.com.
 Call me directly at 703-539-2529.

 Eli Tucker is a licensed Realtor in Virginia, Washington DC, and Maryland with RLAH Real Estate, 4040 N Fairfax Dr #10C Arlington VA 22203.
 703-390-9460.